devhollister/School_District_Analysis/README.md

 ## Results

 * On a district level, the omission of Thomas High ninth grade scores lowers four of the five standardized testing performance measures with exception being the average reading score, which stayed roughly the same.
-However, the other four performance categories dropped only slightly: 0.1 point for the average math score and 0.1 - 0.3% for the percentage of students passing math, reading, and both.
-This may be seen as support for the claim that the scores were artificially high.
   ##### Original District Summary
   ![](resources/DataFrame_Screenshots/district_summary.png)
   ##### Revised District Summary